Tay Rail Bridge Disaster

 On the fateful night of 28th December 1879, during a violent storm, the bridge collapsed taking with it a train carrying over seventy passengers.
 The train fell into the murky waters of the River Tay leaving no survivors.

 The tragedy of the Tay Rail Bridge Disaster lives on in the memory of Dundonians and, over 125 years after the event, it exercises a strange fascination over all who study it.
-Of the seventy-five supposed victims – a tally deduced from the count of tickets at St. Fort Station in Fife – not all were found.
+59 victims are known to have died, for whom 59 death certificates were produced - a tally arrived at some eight months after the disaster when the authorities had recovered 46 bodies and were able to prove a further thirteen unrecovered souls had been on the train.

 - Photo gallery of the construction and completion of the first Tay Rail Bridge